zlstringham/byond/c-ffi/README.md

 # byondrs

-_Unofficial C library for working with BYOND data._
+_Unofficial C library for working with BYOND data, written in Rust._

 ## License